Updated on December 10, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-An excessive overjet may not cause dental issues, but it can make people self-conscious about smiling.
-It also increases the risk of dental trauma and can cause speech problems or difficulty chewing food.
+Although an excessive overjet may not cause dental issues, it can make people self-conscious about smiling.
+In some cases, it can increase the risk of dental trauma and cause chewing or speech problems.

 Fortunately, there are several options for fixing an excessive overjet.
 Correcting an overjet can restore proper teeth alignment and give you a beautiful smile that increases confidence.